himanshimodi2005/SCM_task2/README.md

 # SCM_task2
 Welcome to task 2.
-This is made for the completion of task 2 circullum. this includes our fee project on expense tracker
+This is made for the completion of task 2 curriculum. this includes our fee project on expense tracker